Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's over/under is 0.7 points higher than the combined 53.8 PPG average of the two teams.
+- The combined points per game average of the two teams, 53.8, is 2.2 points fewer than Saturday's over/under.

-- The 52 combined points per game that these two squads have allowed this season are 2.5 fewer than the 54.5 over/under in this contest.
+- The 52 combined points per game that these two squads have allowed this season are four fewer than the 56 over/under in this contest.

-- The average total in Yellow Jackets games this season is 58.7, 4.2 points more than Saturday's total of 54.5.
+- The Yellow Jackets and their opponents have scored an average of 58.7 points per game in 2021, 2.7 more than Saturday's total.

-- The 54.5 over/under in this game is 1.9 points above the 52.6 average total in Hokies games this season.
+- The 56 total in this game is 3.4 points higher than the 52.6 average total in Hokies games this season.

 Georgia Tech Stats and Trends

-- Georgia Tech has three wins against the spread in seven games this season.
+- Georgia Tech has played seven games, with three wins against the spread.

-- The Yellow Jackets have covered the spread once this season when favored by 3.5 points or more (in three chances).
+- This season, the Yellow Jackets have just one against the spread win in three games as a favorite of 4 points or more.

-- Georgia Tech's games this year have hit the over on four of seven set point totals (57.1%).
+- Georgia Tech's games this year have gone over the point total four times in seven opportunities (57.1%).

-- When Georgia Tech records more than 23.1 points, it is 2-2 against the spread and 3-1 overall.
+- When Georgia Tech puts up more than 23.1 points, it is 2-2 against the spread and 3-1 overall.

-- When Georgia Tech piles up more than 381.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- When Georgia Tech amasses more than 381.6 yards, the team is 2-4 against the spread and 3-3 overall.

 - The Yellow Jackets have seven giveaways this season, while the Hokies have eight takeaways .